corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/hsm-integration.md

 This file is required when integrating an HSM.
 It must have the following filepath: `src/main/resources/META-INF/services/com.r3.corda.utils.cryptoservice.CryptoServiceProvider`.

 The file must contain the fully qualified name of the Java class that implements the `CryptoServiceProvider` interface.
-In this example implementation, the contents of the file is:
+In this example implementation, the content of the file is:

 {{< codesample file="/content/en/docs/corda-enterprise/codesamples/com.r3.corda.utils.CryptoServiceProvider" >}}